adonespitogo/AdoBot-IO/README.md

 ## Setup

-Edit `./config/config.json` to your preferences.
-In the `development` section, change the username, password and name of the database.
+Edit `./config/auth.json` and `./db/config.json` to your preferences.
+In the `development` of `./db/config.json` section, change the username, password and name of the database.

-The `admin` section refers to the admin panel login credentials in development environment.
+The `admin` section of `./config/auth.json` refers to the admin panel login credentials in development environment.

 To set the admin panel username and password in production, set the environment variables `ADMIN_USERNAME` and `ADMIN_PASSWORD`.